DinoKao23/ML2024_V1/README.md

 # Email Spam Classifier using Naive Bayes
 ## Overview
 This email spam classifier is a machine learning program that uses the Naive Bayes algorithm to differentiate between spam and non-spam (ham) emails.
 It's designed to be a supervised learning solution, requiring training data to learn the characteristics of spam and ham emails.

-## Requirements
+## Requirements and imports
-Python 3.x
-NumPy
-scikit-learn
-NLTK
+Python 3.x: the version of python that is being used
+NumPy: fundamental packages for numerical computations in Python
+scikit-learn: open-source machine learning library for the Python programming language
+NLTK: used to import the stopwords set from the Natural Language Toolkit (NLTK)

+Counter class within the collections module: it is a subclass of dict and is used for counting hashable objects
+os: provides a way of using operating system dependent functionality

 ## Installation
 Ensure that Python 3.x is installed on your system.
 You can download and install it from Python's official website.